 It is important to understand what is needed to prove a false or fraudulent claim.
 Unlike in criminal fraud cases, it is not necessary for a whistleblower or the government in a False Claims Act case to be able to show that the defendant’s misrepresentation was intentional.
 A false or fraudulent claim can be reckless, deliberately ignorant, or knowing (meaning that the defendant should have known or in fact knew, that they were saying something untrue).
 In addition, omitting or hiding relevant information can make a statement fraudulent.
 In June 2016, the U.S. Supreme Court unanimously concluded that misleading half-truths can count as actionable false claims in United States ex rel.
 Escobar v.
 Universal Health Services, Inc..
 This case defines the contours of civil fraud in the United States today.

-Other scientific, medical or technological frauds fit the Escobar or Bawduniak templates.
-The government pays for something, but its decision to pay is tainted by incomplete and misleading information, kickbacks, or other fraudulent conduct.
+Other scientific, medical or technological frauds fit the Escobar template.
+The government’s decision to make a payment is compromised by its reliance on incomplete and misleading information, kickbacks, or other fraudulent conduct.
 If you are dealing with a fraud of this type and want advice about whether you have a case, or what your other options may be, please feel free to book a free, confidential consultation at the link below.